Industrial Engineering and Management

 The IE curriculum is supported by four pillars:

-1. basic science courses
+1. Basic science courses

-2. general education courses
+2. General education courses

-3. basic business courses and
+3. Basic business courses

-4. general engineering fundamental courses.
+4. General engineering fundamental courses.
 The specific course requirements are as follows:

 Basic Science Courses: MATH 101, MATH 201/202, MATH 203, STAT 101, PHYS 100, CHEM 100/101